gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

     If the Client's account lacks credits for the service, however

     1. the Client requests a service as previously
-    2. the Service Provider asks Odoo if there are enough credits on the Client's account and gets a negative reply
+    2. the Service Provider asks Gerp if there are enough credits on the Client's account and gets a negative reply
     3. this is signaled back to the Client
-    4. who is redirected to their Odoo account to credit it and re-try
+    4. who is redirected to their Gerp account to credit it and re-try

 Building your service